One of the most critical “tricks” you can teach your dog is to come when called. Professional dog trainers call this skill “recall.”

 There is a reason professional dog trainers use food rewards for most dog training, particularly in the early stages of training a new behavior.
 Most dogs are food motivated (except dogs that are allowed to free feed).
 Food rewards can be repeated quickly in a training context and can be easily paired with a marker sound.

-High value food rewards are those special treats your dog really loves: a small piece of cooked chicken, a tiny cube of cheese, a slice off of a hot dog.
+High-value food rewards are those special tasty treats your dog really loves: a small piece of cooked chicken, a tiny cube of cheese, a slice of a hot dog.
 Lower value food rewards can be as simple as a piece of your dog’s daily kibble rations.
 Food rewards don’t have to translate into a fat dog!

 The Recall Game

 When first introducing your dog to coming when called, it is advised to think of it as a fun game that is easy for your dog to win.
-In fact, setting your dog up for success by making it easy on them to succeed is one of the little known training secrets of dog trainers.
+In fact, setting your dog up for success by making it easy for them to succeed is one of the little-known training secrets of dog trainers.

 One way to play this game is to invite a few friends (and kids really love this game too) to sit in a circle and take turns using your recall cue, rewarding with praise and a food reward for success.
 Just ignore failure in this very early stage of this game.

 If your dog is distracted, try being more exciting.
 In fact, you can even try running away from your dog excitedly while giving the recall cue.
 Remember to mark and reward success as often as you can.

 Once your dog masters this game in the house in a very low distraction environment, try it outside in a fenced yard.
 Start close together in the recall circle and gradually increase the distance between the players as your dog gets more confident.